3 April, 2017

 This is flat out wrong.
-CSS is intentionally global in scope because it is up to you to define the scope that makes the best sense for your site.
+CSS is intentionally global in scope because it is up to you to define the scope that makes the best sense for your site or application.
 That doesn't make it broken.
 It means that you don't understand CSS well enough to make it work properly for you.
 The wide open nature of CSS means that it can be as encapsulated or as global you need it to be.

 CSS isn't the problem.
 The problem is that it's a difficult and nuanced language that's changing more rapidly now than it ever has.
 That causes frustration.
 Frustration instills all sorts of negative feelings from aversion to self-loathing.
 Frustration is the problem.

 Thank you to Keith Grant for looking over this post and giving his feedback.
 Check out what he has to say on this topic, too.